 It should be noted here that academic divisions at Hillsdale are not meant to represent discrete branches of knowledge.
 A division is merely a convenient way of organizing the faculty for administrative purposes.
-The entire social science faculty at Hillsdale would not make up even a mediumsize department at most large universities.
 Hillsdale is a collegium, a university and not a multiversity.
 The intellectual coherence we seek is college-wide, not divisional.
 Deans of divisions function much like department chairpersons at larger schools.

-Nevertheless, the term "social science" means something for the curriculum.
 We require all students to study political science, economics, psychology, and sociology (at a minimum, two of the four).
 Social science at Hillsdale assumes that truth exists and is worth pursuing; that reason applied to human affairs can lead to objective principles about human nature and society.
 With Aristotle, we start with science as respect for common sense, and we ascend from common sense through reason.
 We reject social science as a rationalist enterprise to construct social reality, which always leads to relativism and ideology.
 Homer's epics and the Old Testament portray fully functioning societies that do not rest upon scientific knowledge or defer to the authority of science.
 Our social science students confront first principles and the permanent things in the great literature of politics and society.